How much does it cost to trek the Manaslu Circuit?

 Cost of travel insurance

 Travel insurance is mandatory if you are planning to trek in Nepal.
 Travel insurance covers all the extra expenses from injuries or accidents during the trek.
-Additionally, it will also include the cost of an ambulance, helicopter rescue, doctor’s fees, treatment costs, hospital charges, the repatriation cost, the cost of theft and liability, cancellation, and misplaced luggage.
+It will also include the cost of an ambulance, helicopter rescue, doctor’s fees, treatment costs, hospital charges, repatriation costs, theft and liability, cancellation, and misplaced luggage.

 Hence, if any of these events occur, you won’t have to worry about the expenses.